About DO STEM

 DO STEM Ambassadors are the heartbeat of the ecosystem.
 Ambassadors are representatives that strive to promote open dialogue regarding the innovative STEM landscape and the community.
 Ambassadors carry voice within their organizations and serve through regular interactions in the Ecosystem convenings to inform DO STEM action and outcomes.
 Their participation helps to develop synergistic reciprocal partnerships that enhance STEM in the greater Dayton region.
 Ambassadors provide crucial awareness of STEM needs, offerings, and opportunities throughout the region to the ecosystem.
 Likewise, ambassadors carry the message and vision of the ecosystem back to their organizations.
 This group adds knowledge and influence to drive and support the ecosystem and works to increase collective impact throughout the greater Dayton region.

-THE COUNCIL
+THE ADVISORY COUNCIL

-The goal of the council is to serve as the organizational support structure of the ecosystem.
+The goal of the advisory council is to serve as the organizational support structure of the ecosystem.
 Committed to the collective impact model, the council will support the ecosystem, ambassadors, and nodes by providing structure and ownership for day-to-day management of the ecosystem and by supporting the ecosystem momentum.
 This group will help build and maintain the momentum of the ecosystem by organizing convenings, fostering partnerships, and raising awareness.
 The council is committed to the values of the ecosystem and will rely heavily on open dialogue and will intentionally stay responsive to the evolving needs of the ecosystem.

-Current Council Members
+Current Advisory Council Members

 Margie Pinnell